SamirTalwar/talks/99-problems.md

         alert('Response:\n' + this.responseText)
       }
     }
-    request.open('GET', 'something.json', true); // the third parameter is the "async" flag request.setRequestHeader('X-Requested-With', 'XMLHttpRequest')
+    request.open('GET', 'something.json', true) // the third parameter is the "async" flag request.setRequestHeader('X-Requested-With', 'XMLHttpRequest')
-    request.send(null); // No data needs to be sent along with the request
+    request.send(null) // No data needs to be sent along with the request

 Pleasant.
 The important thing is the function declared on lines 2–7: